Ngā rākau rongoā Medicinal plants

 The Best Practice Advocacy Centre New Zealand (bpacnz) article talks about the history and use of rongoā.
 It includes examples of plants used in rongoā.

-Most rongoā plants grow on the regenerating edge of the ngahere.
+Most rongoā plants grow on the edge of the ngahere.
 They also grow under the big trees that make up the canopy.
-Rongoā plants heal the whenua and protect the other trees and plants in the ngahere.
+Rongoā plants heal the whenua.
+They protect the other trees and plants in the ngahere.

 Regional rongoā advice